-As described in question 3.1 above, a German court would generally apply the law chosen by the parties as regards the relationship between the seller and the purchaser (subject to the rules described in question 2.3 above), but it would apply the law governing the receivables as regards (i) the assignability of the receivables, (ii) the relationship between the purchaser and the obligor, and (iii) the question whether the assignment can be invoked against the obligor, irrespective of the law chosen by the seller and the purchaser.
-There is no express rule as to what law applies to the enforceability of the assignment vis-a-vis third parties, but in light of past practice we would expect German courts to apply the law governing the receivables in this respect.
+As regards the relationship between the seller and the purchaser, German law (i.e., the Regulation) does not require the sale of receivables to be governed by the law governing the receivables.
+Accordingly, the seller and the purchaser may choose which law to apply to the sale, subject to the rules described in question 2.3 above.
+However, as regards (i) the receivables' assignability, (ii) the relationship between the purchaser and the obligor, and (iii) the question whether the assignment can be invoked against the obligor, the law governing the receivables applies.
+Furthermore, the Regulation is silent, and there is no other express rule in German law, as to what law applies to the enforceability of the sale vis-à-vis third parties.
+While we would expect German courts in light of past practice to apply the law governing the receivables in this respect, some commentators have taken the view that the laws of the seller's jurisdiction should govern the question whether a sale of receivables is effective vis-à-vis third parties.